lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

           |-----W=1, FCN=2--X-->|
           |-----W=1, FCN=1----->|
           |-----W=1, FCN=0----->|
-          |<-----ACK, W=1-------|bitmap:11010111
+          |<-----ACK, W=1-------|Bitmap:11010111
           |-----W=1, FCN=4----->|
           |-----W=1, FCN=2----->|
-          |<-----ACK, W=1-------|no bitmap
+          |<-----ACK, W=1-------|no Bitmap
           |-----W=0, FCN=6----->|
           |-----W=0, FCN=5----->|
           |-----W=0, FCN=4--X-->|
           |-----W=0, FCN=7----->|MIC checked
-          |<-----ACK, W=0-------|bitmap:11000001
+          |<-----ACK, W=0-------|Bitmap:11000001
           |-----W=0, FCN=4----->|MIC checked =>
-          |<-----ACK, W=0-------|no bitmap
+          |<-----ACK, W=0-------|no Bitmap
         (End)

 ~~~~
-{: #Fig-Example-Rel-Window-ACK-Loss title='Transmission of an IPv6 packet carried by 11 fragments in Window mode - ACK "Always", for N=3, and MAX_WIND_FCN=6, with three losses.'}
+{: #Fig-Example-Rel-Window-ACK-Loss title='Transmission of an IPv6 packet carried by 11 fragments in Window mode - ACK-Always, for N=3, and MAX_WIND_FCN=6, with three losses.'}

-{{Fig-Example-Rel-Window-ACK-Loss-Last-A}} illustrates the transmission of an IPv6 packet that needs 6 fragments in Window mode - ACK "always", for N=3 and MAX_WIND_FCN=6, with three losses, and only one retry is needed for each lost fragment.
+{{Fig-Example-Rel-Window-ACK-Loss-Last-A}} illustrates the transmission of an IPv6 packet that needs 6 fragments in Window mode - ACK-Always, for N=3 and MAX_WIND_FCN=6, with three losses, and only one retry is needed for each lost fragment.
 Note that, since a single window is needed for transmission of the IPv6 packet in this case, the example illustrates behavior when losses happen in the last window.

 ~~~~
           Sender                Receiver